pahuber/PHRINGE/docs/usage.rst

 * A :ref:`configuration file <configuration>` to configure the simulation settings, observation strategy and observatory hardware
 * An :ref:`exoplanetary system file <exoplanetary_system>` to specify the observed exoplanetary system including the stellar, planetary and exozodi properties
-* Optional: A spectrum file that represents the flux of the planet
+* Optional: A :ref:`spectrum file <spectrum>` that represents the spectral radiance in W/sr/m2/um of the planet

 .. note::
     If no spectrum file is provided for a planet, a blackbody spectrum will be created from the exoplanetary system file.